racconthatyoulove/blink/README.md

 **pop Elements**: Add professional text rendering to your windows with TrueType font support

+#### ✨ Multiple Pop Elements Support (FIXED)

+You can now add **multiple text elements** to a single window!
+Each pop element renders independently with its own position, size, and content.

+**🚀 Performance Improvements:**
+- **Fixed rendering issue**: Multiple pop elements now display correctly without overwriting each other
+- **Optimized texture management**: Individual textures for each text element instead of full-screen overlays
+- **Eliminated lag and glitching**: Smooth rendering performance even with many text elements
+- **Proper positioning**: Each text element renders at its exact specified coordinates

 ```blink
 window textDemo {
     name: 📝 Text Rendering Demo